zhigang-yao/group-projects/docs/scamf/index.md

 </div>

 An implementation in Matlab is available on Github: :material-arrow-right: <a href="https://github.com/zhigang-yao/scAMF" class="btn-href">:simple-github:</a>
-Detailed description and discussion can be found in paper: :material-arrow-right: <a href="" class="btn-href">:material-newspaper-variant-outline:</a>
+Detailed description and discussion can be found in paper: :material-arrow-right: <a href="https://www.pnas.org/doi/10.1073/pnas.2400002121" class="btn-href">:material-newspaper-variant-outline:</a>
 To cite: :material-arrow-down:
 ```
 @article{doi:10.1073/pnas.2400002121,